Why your emails end up undelivered or in spam — and how to stop it!

 v=DMARC1; p=none; rua=mailto:you@yourdomain.com

 This doesn’t block anything yet — it just collects data and sends you reports.
-Even so, having it in place improves your standing with Gmail and Outlook.
+Even so, having it in place improves your standing with Gmail and other email services.
 It tells them you’re paying attention.

 After a few weeks, once you’ve confirmed your legitimate emails are all passing cleanly, you can tighten it to p=quarantine (suspicious emails go to spam) or p=reject (they’re blocked outright).